siebegeyskens/theother-website-games/README.md

-# Wheel Of Fortune - THE OTHER
+# Website Games - THE OTHER

-Wheel of fortune interaction for THE OTHER website.
+Custom games / interactions for THE OTHER website.
 Live demo on [https://the-other-wheel-of-fortune.netlify.app/](https://the-other-wheel-of-fortune.netlify.app/)

-## Features
+## Wheel Of Fortune

-- Allows users to spin the wheel of fortune.
 - Displays different services based on where the wheel stops spinning.

-## Usage
+### Usage

 - Adjustable default spinning options (`degreesMin`, `degreesMax`, `durationMin`, `durationMax`, `transitionTimingFunction`) at the top of `index.js` to fit your specific requirements.

+## Slot Machine

+- working simulation of a slot machine, with three reels rolling random and able to check for winlines.
+- The slotmachine uses symbols resembling THE OTHER's projects.
+- Each second try the slotmachine is set to win, allowing to show the project details.
+- Each win guarantees to show a different project, untill all projects are shown.

+### Usage

+- Loads in symbols and project information from a JSON file.